NicolaiVoldstedlund/BIMmanager_g_01/README.md

 # BIMmanager group 01
 # Focus Area: ARCHITECTURE
-# Checking if some of the claims made on page 3 coinncides with the ifc model.
+# Checking if some of the claims made on page 3 coincides with the ifc model.

 # Script explanation: